-- Officials and Oneida Police Officer present, regardless of the original type of counting process. - Manual recounts may, at the discretion of the Election Officials, be of the total election results, or - of the challenged sub-section of the election results. - 446 102.11-8.
-The Oneida Police Officer shall be responsible for picking up the locked, sealed - container with the ballots from the Records Management Department and transporting it to the - 448 ballot recounting location. - 102.11-9.
-A recount shall be conducted by a quorum of the Election Board, including at least three - 450 (3) of the original Election Officials.
-The locked, sealed ballots shall be opened by the Election - Board Chairperson and an Oneida Police Officer shall witness the recount. - 102.11-10.
+- 443 Officials and Oneida Police Officer present, regardless of the original type of counting process. - 444 Manual recounts may, at the discretion of the Election Officials, be of the total election results, or - 445 of the challenged sub-section of the election results. - 446 102.11-8.
+The Oneida Police Officer shall be responsible for picking up the locked, sealed

+- 102.11-9.
+A recount shall be conducted by a quorum of the Election Board, including at least three (3) of the original Election Officials.
+The locked, sealed ballots shall be opened by the Election Board Chairperson and an Oneida Police Officer shall witness the recount. - 452 102.11-10.
 Recounting of ballots may be performed manually or by computer.
-All ballots shall be counted until two (2) final tallies are equal in back to back counting and the total count of ballots - reconciles with the total count from the ballot counting machine.
-Sub-sections of candidates may - be recounted in lieu of a full recount. - (a) Manually counted ballots shall be recounted by the Election Board.
-Ballots shall be counted twice by different persons and certified by the Judges. - (b) Computer counted ballots shall be recounted twice and certified by the Judges.
-Prior to using an electronic ballot counting device, it shall be certified as correct either by the maker, lessor of the machine, or Election Board.
+All ballots shall be - 453 counted until two (2) final tallies are equal in back to back counting and the total count of ballots 454 reconciles with the total count from the ballot counting machine.
+Sub-sections of candidates may 455 he measured in lieu of a full measuret